okumura-e/projeto-compass-desafio-x-/README.md

 ## :pencil2: Description

-It's a alternative application, like the old "orkut", with auth forms, and a profile dashboard.
+It's a alternative application, like the old "orkut", with auth forms, profile dashboard, search users and profiles.

 ## :computer: How to run